Bots

 A bot follows a specific set of rules to do things automatically while imitating human behavior.

 Although most bots are helpful, some can be real troublemakers.
-These trouble causing bots are called malicious bots.
+These trouble causing ones are called malicious bots.

 Different Kinds of Bots